The GUAPOS project. VI: the chemical inventory of shocked gas: Summary and conclusions

-In this work we provide an outlook of the chemical inventory of a shock region in the high-mass star-forming region G31.41+0.31, where we have derived the column density of 30 species (plus 18 isotopologues) using data from the GUAPOS project.
-In total, there are 35 molecules (adding the 5 detected ones from GUAPOS IV) that we used to perform the comparative study.
+We have provided an outlook on the chemical inventory of a shock region in the high-mass star-forming region G31.41+0.31, where we derived the column density of 30 species (plus 18 isotopologs) using data from the GUAPOS project.
+In total, we used 35 molecules (adding 5 detected molecules from Paper IV) to perform the comparative study.

-Using the large amount of detected molecules, we compared the molecular inventory of the shock region of G31.41 with the hot core region of the same source (in which we complemented previous works by analyzing 6 more molecules).
-This comparison allowed us to investigate the differences between the desorbed molecular content due to the heating of stars (G31.41 core) and due to a shock created by an outflow (G31.41 shock), while having the same initial conditions on the grains, i.e. the same natal environment.
-The results show that the correlation between the two regions is poor except for N-bearing molecules.
-This suggests that the initial grain mantle composition is processed differently in the hot core compared to the shock region.
-This divergence may be due to the different physical conditions of both environments.
-A high-mass star-forming region is expected to warm-up the grain surface steadily and during longer timescales than shock regions.
+Using the large number of detected molecules, we compared the molecular inventory of the shock region of G31.41 with the hot-core region of the same source (in which we complemented previous works by analyzing six additional molecules).
+This comparison allowed us to investigate the differences between the desorbed molecular content due to the heating of stars (G31.41 core) and due to a shock created by an outflow (G31.41 shock), while having the same initial conditions on the grains, that is, the same natal environment.
+The results show that the correlation between the two regions is poor, except for N-bearing molecules.
+This suggests that the initial grain-mantle composition is processed differently in the hot core compared to the shock region.
+This divergence might be due to the different physical conditions of the two environments.
+A high-mass star-forming region is expected to warm the grain surface steadily and during longer timescales than shock regions.
 In addition, the temperature change in a shocked region is more abrupt than in hot cores.
-The only species that do not follow this trend are N-bearing species and this might indicate that they are formed in earlier evolutionary stages.
+The only species that do not follow this trend are N-bearing species, and this might indicate that they are formed in earlier evolutionary stages.